jpfuentes2/a-letter-to-Augusta/README.md

 # Why

 I wanted to creatively express my affection for my daughter, Augusta, in a way I know best.
 I chose Ruby for its flexibility and elegance.
-My hope is to introduce her to its boundless beauty someday using this composition.
+My hope is to introduce her to its boundless beauty someday soon using this composition.

+This is a real, working, program which outputs `Augusta, we <3 you!` when executed.
+Be sure to read the [love.rb](https://github.com/jpfuentes2/a-letter-to-Augusta/blob/master/love.rb) file which supports the letter’s syntax.
+I tried to keep it symmetrical and legible so that the source closely resembles the content.

 # Usage

 `ruby letter.rb`

-Be sure to read the code in `love.rb`

 # Inspiration